zaaath/picryl-api/endpoints/collection/GET_collections_id.md

 ## Parameters

 - **fields** - Comma separated list of fields.
 Allows restricting which fields are returned.
 If no fields are selected, all fields are returned.
 - **include_photos** - The number of collection photos to include.
 Can not be over 20.
-If not specified, the photos will not be included in the response.

 ***